 Chickens need water in the winter.

 You will want to keep it from freezing as much as possible.
 My affiliate partner, Amazon, sells these really cool heated waterers that work great.
-I have an extension cord running to our coop to have this plugged in, and have never had a problem with it in 7 years.
-Otherwise, you could go outside every hour or so, and dump warm water to break any layer of ice off the top.

-Chickens need water in the winter.

-You will want to keep it from freezing as much as possible.
-My affiliate partner, Amazon, sells these really cool heated waterers that work great.
 Otherwise, you could go outside every hour or so, and dump warm water to break any layer of ice off the top.